sankalp-bhat/Video-to-ASCII/README.md

 # Video-to-ASCII

 Follow the instructions given below to view a video of your choice in ASCII format!
-(Currently works only on Windows)

 1. Open the current directory in Command Prompt and add a video of your choice.
 2. Execute`pip3 install to_ascii-3.5.8-py3-none-any.whl`.